sneha01vaish/ECO-AFRIQA1/README.md

 - Create a new Pull Request.

 # License
-his project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.